eoinkelly/notes/databases/learning-sql-book.md

 * SQL transaction statements
     * used to begin, end, rollback transactions in the DB

-SQL is not a full programming language
-Database vendors have languages built on top (the `"Programming Language/* SQL` family) to it that make it one e.g.
+SQL is not a full programming language.
+Database vendors have languages built on top (the `"Programming Language/* SQL` family) to it to provide one e.g.

 * Microsoft Transact-SQL
 * Oracle PL/SQL